So, what does it mean to be a Remote Worker?

 You may already have heard of remote work (also known as a lone worker), but what does that actually mean?

 In this particular case, we will be looking at remote work as being work carried out by someone who is not an employee, but rather someone who is self-employed.
 Other names for a Remote Worker include Freelancer, Contractor, Lone Worker, Virtual Assistant, or VA.

 Where can I work as a Remote Worker?

 A remote worker generally means you don’t have to commute to an office but rather you work from a home office or in a coworking space or café.
 This gives you the opportunity of working from anywhere you have internet access and a laptop.

 With the ability to travel a Remote Worker could also consider joining a coworking collective elsewhere in the world.
-Theoretically, remote work allows people to work independently, but other factors come into play such as whether clients are based in a specific time zone, or you need access to specialised equipment to complete your work.
+Theoretically, remote work allows people to work independently, but other factors come into play such as whether clients are based in a specific time zone, or you need access to specialized equipment to complete your work.

 Why be a Remote Worker?